mcjauregui72/FilmDatabase/README.md

 ![readme15](graphics/readme15.png)

 Identifing each film's director was a matter of first extracting the ‘crew’ and the ‘movie_id’ information from the credits data file and saving it in a data frame called ‘movie_crew’.
 Next, the .iterrows(); method iterated through ‘movie_crew’ and loaded the data found in the ‘crew’ row as a Python list to ‘data_list’.
-Similarly, .iterrows() was used to isolate the ‘movie_id’ value from the ‘movie_id’ row.
+Similarly, .iterrows() isolated the ‘movie_id’ value from the ‘movie_id’ row.

 Within the ‘data_list’, it was necessary to identify crew_members with a ‘job’ value equal to “Director.”
-This was accomplished by using a for loop on the ‘data_list’. .get() next appended each Director’s ‘id’ to an empty list called ‘director_ids’.
+This was accomplished by using a for loop on the ‘data_list’.
+Next, .get() appended each Director’s ‘id’ to an empty list called ‘director_ids’.

-Creating a new dataframe called ‘movie_director’ allowed for associating a list of ‘movie_id’s their related ‘director_id’s.
-Because multiple directors can be credited per movie, it became necessary to concatenated empty dataframe ‘movieid_directorid_df with ‘movie_director’ and convert movie and director id fields to integers with .astype().
+Creating a new dataframe called ‘movie_director’ allowed for associating a list of ‘movie_id’s with their related ‘director_id’s.
+Because multiple directors can be credited per movie, it became necessary to concatenated an empty dataframe ‘movieid_directorid_df with ‘movie_director’ and convert movie and director id fields to integers with .astype().
 Finally, ‘movieid_directorid_df’ was exported to a .csv file for later use in the SQL database table creation.

 ![readme16](graphics/readme16.png)